 Use this link to explore other libraries in the UW System, public libraries in Wisconsin, and libraries around the world.

-WorldCat.org, the free version of the OCLC WorldCat, searches for over a billion items in ten thousand libraries all over the world, including UWW.
+WorldCat.org, the free version of the OCLC WorldCat, searches more than a billion items in ten thousand libraries all over the world, including UWW.
 Enter your zip code to find material in libraries near you.

 Article databases available from the Library offer you the opportunity to find reliable information from respected newspapers, magazines and journals - all right from your computer, wherever you are.
 Many of the databases provide the full text of the articles, either in HTML or PDF format.
 We have the databases organized alphabetically or by subject to help you find the right one.

-If you have a particular periodical in mind, the Journal Holdings List contains holdings information on all of the magazines and journals the library has available, both in print and electronically.
+If you have a particular periodical in mind, the Journals tab on the Library's homepage contains holdings information for magazines and journals the Library has available, both in print and electronically.

 Library User Guides